-Join Bert Monroy for an in-depth discussion in this video Creating a beach, part of Bert Monroy: Dreamscapes Volume 1.
+Join Bert Monroy for an in-depth discussion in this video Creating a beach, part of Creating Dreamscapes in Photoshop: 1.

 So in this movie, we are going to create a beach, which is going to be right along this…side here, cementing our island to our foreground.…I've got back here one of the many shots that I've taken along my hikes, and this is somewhere…along Tomales Point in Northern California, and this is going to be perfect for our beachhead.…Now, I only want this area here.…So I'm going to go ahead and select just that one area that I need, and I do want to have…this foreground here.…So let's make sure we get all of that foreground in there, and there it is.…